nuance-communications/mix-demo-client-azstaticwebapps/README.md

 ### Self-Signed Cert

-_Skip this if you already have a certificate_.
+_Skip this if you already have certificates_.

 ```bash
 brew install mkcert